 The SCUBA Diver or Open Water Diver Certification course is the first level of SCUBA certification.
-This is an exciting course that will teach you the skills you need to enjoy the underwater world.
-Once completed, you will be able to enjoy SCUBA diving in many locations all over the world.
-You will gain knowledge and experience that you will allow you to advance in many areas of SCUBA Diving.
+This is an exciting course that will teach you the skills you need to safely enjoy the underwater world.
+Once completed, you will be able to enjoy SCUBA diving in many locations around the world.
+You will also gain knowledge and experience that will allow you to advance in many areas of SCUBA Diving if you so choose.

 The minimum age to become SCUBA certified is 10 years old.
 There is no maximum age.
 Students must be in good health and able to demonstrate their proficiency in the water.
-You do not have to be an great swimmer or an athlete to learn to dive.
-As long as you are in good health and average physical shape, you should have no problems learning how to SCUBA dive.
+You do not have to be an Olympic swimmer or an athlete to learn to dive.
+As long as you are in good health and comfortable in the water, you should have no problems learning how to SCUBA dive.

 The typical Open Water SCUBA class is broken up into four section.

-Students will have to complete all required paperwork and, if applicable, have a medical statement signed by their physician prior to any water training.
-The forms are available for download a the bottom of this page.
+Students will have to complete all required paperwork and, if applicable, have a medical statement signed by their physician prior to any in-water training.
+The forms are found in your SSI account or can be downloaded.
 Please read over and complete each form BEFORE the start of your class.

-While we highly recommend students use their own "personal gear" (mask, fins, snorkel, booties and wet suit) student are given the option of using our rental equipment for their personal gear.
-The use of the SCUBA equipment (BCD, Regulators, SPG, Tanks and Weights) is always included in the Open Water SCUBA course.
+Students are required to use their own "personal gear" (mask, snorkel, fins and booties) during their training.
+Students are given the option of using our student wetsuits or providing their own.
+The use of the SCUBA equipment (BCD, Regulators, SPG, Tanks and Weights) is included in the Open Water SCUBA course.

 Other Recommended Items